abdallahsoliman00/NumCpp/README.md

 ## Examples
-This library aims to imitate NumPy functionality, so for example, if you want to run this in NumPy:
+This library aims to mimic NumPy functionality, so for example, if you want to run this in NumPy:
 ```python
 import numpy as np